Take a closer look

 The little hamlet of Anderson was named for Mr. John Anderson who was a Director in the South Western Railroad at the time it was extended from Oglethorpe to Americus in 1853.
 It was known as Anderson Station until the post office was established in November 1855 and the government changed the name of the station from “Anderson” to “Andersonville” in order to avoid confusion with the post office in Anderson, South Carolina.
 During the Civil War, the Confederate army established Camp Sumter to house incoming Union prisoners of war.
 The town served as a supply depot during the period, and it included a post office, a depot, a blacksmith shop and stable, a couple of general stores, two saloons, a school, a Methodist church, and about a dozen houses.
 (Ben Dykes, who owned the land on which the prison was built, was both depot agent and postmaster.)
 In 1974, long-time mayor Lewis Easterlin and a group of concerned citizens decided to promote tourism in the town by turning the clock back and making Andersonville look much as it did during the American Civil War.
 Now today Andersonville offers many different sights to see.
-It is home to the Drummer Boy Civil War Museum which has authentic uniforms, both Union and Confederate, an extensive collection of Union Gen. Thomas T. Eckert.
+It is home to the Drummer Boy Civil War Museum which has authentic uniforms, both Union and Confederate, and an extensive collection of Union Gen. Thomas T. Eckert.
 Lincoln conspirator, Mary Surratt’s bonnet and other rarities make this a national gem.
-Pioneer Farm is a five acre park that is open daily to the public that offers views of what life was like during the late 1800’s with an operating Grist Mill, a 167 year-old log cabin and a blacksmith shop.
-Andersonville welcomes tourists from all over the world who come for the history and to step back in time.
+Pioneer Farm is a five-acre park that is open daily to the public that offers views of what life was like during the late 1800s with an operating Grist Mill, a 167-year-old log cabin, and a blacksmith shop.
+Andersonville welcomes tourists from all over the world who come for history and to step back in time.

 Andersonville National Historic Site